 This unit develops the skills necessary to teach Health and Physical Education in the secondary school.
 It focuses on practical and theoretical skills with an emphasis on effective and ineffective behaviours.
 The unit has a lecture, tutorial and practical format.
 Major areas covered include the development of organisational, personal, planning and management skills, and the formation of a philosophy towards the teaching of Health and Physical Education in a school setting.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a presentation—peer teaching, lesson planning and development; (2) an assignment—class observation and report; and (3) three reading quizzes.
+Indicative assessments in this unit are as follows: (1) lesson planning - peer teaching, lesson planning and development; (2) research report on ALT in Physical Education classes; and (3) curriculum readings and class quizzes.
 Further information is available in the unit outline.